 So what do manufacturers do instead?

-- Sprinkle in tiny, sub-therapeutic doses of 8-12 different ingredients-what we call "fairy dusting" in the industry
+- Sprinkle in tiny, sub-therapeutic doses of 8-12 different ingredients—"fairy dusting"

 This is exactly why serious formulations typically require capsules or tablets.
 You need the physical space to deliver substantial doses of multiple ingredients.